robottwo/aicred/bindings/go/README.md

-# GenAI Key Finder - Go Bindings
+# AICred - Go Bindings

-Go bindings for the genai-keyfinder library using CGo.
+Go bindings for the aicred library using CGo.

 ## Prerequisites